AlfieKunz/APICComputationalFluidSimulation/README.md

 ---

-A real-time *hybrid* Euler-Lagrange **Fluid Simulation**, that uses the PIC, FLIP, and **APIC** methods respectively (which are on the cutting edge of CFD) to explore the interaction of high performance, momentum conserving vortices.
+A real-time *hybrid* Euler-Lagrange **Fluid Simulation**, that uses the PIC, FLIP, and **APIC** methods respectively (which are on the cutting edge of CFD) to explore the interaction of high-performance, momentum conserving vortices.

 In these *hybrid* models, we constantly switch between particle-based and staggered MAC grid-based approaches, in an attempt to combine the strengths of Lagrangian advection and Eulerian projection.
-The Affine-PIC model in particular attempt to reduce the numerical dissipation which is naturally present in the transfer between these schemes (which typically appears as a loss of angular momentum) by 'doping' each particle with an affine velocity field, containing their angular information.
+The Affine-PIC model in particular attempts to reduce the numerical dissipation which is naturally present in the transfer between these schemes (which typically appears as a loss of angular momentum) by 'doping' each particle with an affine velocity field, containing its angular information.
 In this way, we better preserve vortex information and rotation, making this method applicable to large-scale aviation or weather monitoring, in which effects such as vortex shedding and turbulence are essential to generating accurate results.

-My simulation, which involves novel application of these algorithms to my specific domains (see the technical details below), is written in C#, rendered as a fragment shader using Instanced Procedural Drawing, and heavily optimised through parallelism on the GPU using HLSL compute shaders.
+My simulation, which involves a novel application of these algorithms to my specific domains (see the technical details below), is written in C#, rendered as a fragment shader using Instanced Procedural Drawing, and heavily optimised through parallelism on the GPU using HLSL compute shaders.
 This open-source code forms part of a wider research project, on studying the emergence and angular momentum properties of vortices in a large-scale fluid system, and the advantages of these *hybrid* regimes over more typical solvers, such as direct solvers or SPH.
 This involves an accompanying LaTeX paper, documenting my research, implementation, and unique findings as a rigorous, well-referenced mathematical essay.

 This work as a whole is accredited with the University of Warwick's Department of Mathematics, under the 'MA369 3rd Year Essay' module, and is supervised by Dr Radu Cimpeanu.